drsimonspencer/HIV-HCV-HSV2-coinfection/ReadMe.txt

 LICENCES:
-LICENCE_GNU_V3 applies to all files in the repository with the exception of the randomized data contained in dataRANDOMIZED.csv, data2016RANDOMIZED.csv and extendedData.pdf, which are covered by LICENCE_CC0.
+LICENCE_GNU_V3 applies to all files in the repository with the exception of the randomized data contained in dataRANDOMIZED.csv, data2016RANDOMIZED.csv and ExtendedData.pdf, which are covered by LICENCE_CC0.

 To avoid any chance that individuals in this study could be identified, the ages in the data released have been randomized by adding an integer between -5 and 5 (and then adjusted to be between 18 and 90).